crohr/www-ouestcode/consulting/index.md

-Over the years I believe I developed a strong ability to get up and running on new/existing projects very fast.
+Over the years I developed a strong ability to get up and running on new/existing projects very quickly.
 Also, having products (and paying clients) myself means I understand what drives a business and can often find solutions that were not envisioned by other members of the project.

 Examples of things I've done in the past:

+* Greenfield RubyOnRails projects (obviously), including real-time features, heavy frontend JavaScript work, database optimizations.

 * Revamping AWS infrastructure for a company offering a SaaS, reducing AWS bill from $15k to $2.5k.
 And at the same time, getting them a nice platform and